Sperling Prostate Center

 By: Dan Sperling, MD

 Prostate cancer is considered a highly curable disease, especially if diagnosed and treated early.
-Treatments can be whole-gland (radical) approaches including surgery, all forms of radiation, cryotherapy and HIFU, or subradical tumor destruction (thermal ablation by extreme heat or cold) including partial gland ablation, hemiablation (half of the gland) and focal ablation which can be applied with cryo, HIFU, or laser.
+Treatments can be whole-gland (radical) approaches including surgery, all forms of radiation, cryotherapy and HIFU, or subradical tumor destruction (thermal ablation by extreme heat or cold) including partial gland ablation, hemiablation (half of the gland) and focal ablation which can be applied with cryo, HIFU, or the three methods offered by our Center: Focal Laser Ablation, TULSA, and Exablate.
 When patients are properly staged and matched with appropriate treatment, they have the greatest likelihood of a successful outcome.
 Still, all treatments carry the risk of recurrence, and the first sign that the cancer has come back is almost always an elevated or rising PSA.

 Just as mpMRI excels at detecting primary (first-time) prostate cancer, it likewise is the imaging of choice for early identification of recurrence after treatment.
 Each of the functional sequences (T2 weighted, diffusion weighted, dynamic contrast enhanced, and spectroscopy) contributes specific information that distinguishes tumor tissue from healthy prostate tissue.
 When used in combination of at least two sequences (generally T2 and diffusion weighted together are considered the work horse of mpMRI) and read by an experienced interpreter, mpMRI is able to establish whether or not the recurrence is still localized.
 This fact will determine subsequent treatment strategies.

-An excellent article by Oppenheimer et al. (2016) provides information about the use of mpMRI to identify recurrence after each type of treatment[ii].
+An excellent article by Oppenheimer et al. (2016) provides information about the use of mpMRI to identify recurrence after each type of treatment[iii].
 The following is a summary of the article’s main points:

 1. Radical prostatectomy – When the prostate is surgically removed, the section of urethra (urine passage) through the prostate is also removed so the urethra must be reconnected with the bladder outlet.
 This is called the anastomosis, and it is there that most localized recurrence is found (though it can also be in the seminal vesicle bed, bladder wall or rectal wall).
 Because scar tissue can be misleading on prostate imaging, dynamic contrast enhanced MRI should be included in the scan sequences since it reveals tumor blood vessel activity that would not be present with scarring alone.
 In addition, close attention must be paid to diffusion weighted imaging.